privat-matthieu/pydarwin/README.md

 In the second step, we create our fitness function.
 This is the function that shall define what constitutes an "optimum" chromosome.
 We start this fitness function by bringing our created chromosomes (c), and giving them the names "power" and "theta" to distinguish them.

-Next we call our range equation defined before we began using Pydarwin, using our chromosomes as arguments.
+Next we call our range equation defined before we began using pyDarwin, using our chromosomes as arguments.
 This will allow the fitness function to see the various values for the power and angle created by our chromosomes.

 In this case, we want our optimal point to be the one that hits closest to our target (d).
-The way Pydarwin is built, the genetic algorithm will naturally take the chromosome with the highest value as the optimal, so we must return the inverse of our distance here.
+The way pyDarwin is built, the genetic algorithm will naturally take the chromosome with the highest value as the optimal, so we must return the inverse of our distance here.
 This way, the chromosome that hits closest to our target shall be considered the "largest" value by the algorithm.
 If we happen to hit exactly where we want, we return instead the highest possible float that we are able to.
 In this way, nothing could ever beat it since it is already the highest possible value, and shall be taken as our optimal chromosome.

-### Running Pydarwin
+### Running pyDarwin

-To run Pydarwin and allow the genetic algorithm to find the optimal chromosome for you, you simply need to run GA.solve, as shown:
+To run pyDarwin and allow the genetic algorithm to find the optimal chromosome for you, you simply need to run GA.solve, as shown:

 ```python
 result = GA.solve(cs, fitness, 2000, 0.2, 2000)
 ```

-The solve() method takes for parameters the chromosome specifications that you defined in Step 1 of Using Pydarwin (in this example they are cs), the fitness function that you defined in Step 2 of Using Pydarwin, the size of the population, the percentage (in decimal) of chromosomes that shall be considered "elite", and the number of iterations of the fitness function.
+The solve() method takes for parameters the chromosome specifications that you defined in Step 1 of Using pyDarwin (in this example they are cs), the fitness function that you defined in Step 2 of Using pyDarwin, the size of the population, the percentage (in decimal) of chromosomes that shall be considered "elite", and the number of iterations of the fitness function.

 What is happening in the solve() method at a glance: